 Whatever Happened To Grouphug Solar Panels For Windows After Shark Tank Season 11?

 Global climate change is not a problem we can afford to ignore much longer.
 According to the United Nations, humankind has less than a decade to make a change before the issue causes irreversible damage to the planet.
 While most of the burden relies on major corporations, everyday individuals can also do their part.
 You may have already incorporated some greener habits into your life, such as using paper straws, eating more plant-based foods, or simply turning off the faucet while you brush your teeth.
-But have you thought about using solar power to charge your electric toothbrush?
+But have you thought about using solar power to charge that electric toothbrush?

-Krystal Persaud, an immigrant New Yorker who started out as a humble industrial design intern, founded the Grouphug solar panel.
-This ingenious product allows anyone to charge small devices from a window in their home — no complicated installation required.
-Each solar panel has a 10-watt panel with a 3,400 mAh battery built-in, perfect for charging smartphones, tablets, bike lights, or anything else with a USB charger.
+Each solar panel has a built-in 10-watt panel with a 3,400 mAh battery, perfect for charging smartphones, tablets, bike lights, or anything else with a USB charger.
 Persaud understood that older folks often poke fun at millennials like her, but she explained, "One thing this generation really cares about is taking care of the planet."
-In March 2020, Persaud premiered Grouphug on Season 11, Episode 16 of "Shark Tank," but did the sharks bite her sunny idea?
-Here's what happened on "Shark Tank" and how Grouphug faired after the episode.
+In March 2020, Persaud premiered Grouphug on Season 11, Episode 16 of "Shark Tank" (available on Prime), but did her idea reel in any sharks?
+Here's what happened on "Shark Tank" and how Grouphug fared after the episode.

-What happened on Shark Tank?
+What happened to Grouphug on Shark Tank?

-Krystal Persaud entered the "Shark Tank" and asked for $150,000 in exchange for 10% equity in her company.
+Krystal Persaud entered the Shark Tank and asked for $150,000 in exchange for 10% equity in her company.
 She had already earned over $80,000 since launching the company in June of that year, but shipping and marketing were still valid concerns.
 While the panel model was a bit primitive, Persaud promised that it was only the beginning for Grouphug and that more designs were on the way.
 For example, there was the Solar Cat, a large cat-face-shaped panel that she had custom-made for the New York Hall of Science in Queens.
 At the time, the museum was the only owner of a Solar Cat, but Persaud explained that other businesses had shown an interest in the eye-catching idea and said she would love to spread Solar Cats all across the country.

 Kevin O'Leary declared himself out because the product simply wouldn't generate enough money.
 Three others followed suit: Lori Greiner felt that the product hadn't yet received enough feedback from consumer, while Barbara Corcoran loved the idea and presentation but felt that the product itself wasn't pretty.
 Rohan Oza agreed that the design needed work, saying, "This thing can be replicated in a New York Minute."
 Finally, there was only one shark left: Mark Cuban.
 "The execution needs a lot of work, but I'll make you an offer," said Cuban.
 "I'll give you the $150,000, but I want 25%."
 After a very brief exchange, Persaud decided to accept Mark's deal.